odoo/documentation/crm/overview/process/generate_leads.rst

 * :doc:`../../leads/generate/website`

-  A website visitor who fills in a form automatically generates a lead or an opportunity in Odoo CRM.
+  A website visitor who fills in a form automatically generates a lead or an opportunity in Twenty20 CRM.

 * :doc:`../../leads/generate/import`